FrancisCMS/FrancisCMS/README.md

 ```

 The above example would add a route (`/links/fetch_json`) that responds to `POST` requests and a controller action that returns a block of [JSON](http://json.org/).
 Extending FrancisCMS' functionality in your application can be helpful, but proceed with caution.

+### Internationalization

+FrancisCMS takes advantage of the [Rails Internationalization API](http://guides.rubyonrails.org/i18n.html).
+Internationalization support is incomplete, but some strings are easily translatable.
+Default values are set in `config/locales/en.yml` and may be overridden in your host Rails application by adding the appropriate language files to `config/locales`.
+See [the official documentation](http://guides.rubyonrails.org/i18n.html) for more on this topic.

 ## Content Types